BRuslanB/family-budget/README.md

 ```

 ## Contributing
-If you would like to contribute to the development of this application, please submit a pull request or open an issue on the GitHub repository.
+If you would like to contribute to developing this application, please submit a pull request or open an issue on the GitHub repository.

 ## License
 This application is licensed under the MIT License.
 See the LICENSE file for more details.